cbahn/qrest/README.md

 - [X] How to make docker gud
 - [X] Write deploy guide
 - [ ] Make sure to check for any !todo or !security notes left behindflask run

+## Project Influences

+This site was very helpful for the structure of the project https://hackersandslackers.com/flask-blueprints/